InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 InnerSource gives your team the initiative and tooling to fix issues that block shipping features to customers.
 When done right maintenance of core components and services can be shared in a well structured way by a "virtual InnerSource team" that is larger than any specific product team.

-In advanced settings those involved understand the value of contributors working on simpler features that may not directly benefit their customers - under the condition that that frees the host team to work on more complex changes that contributors hava a business need for.
+In advanced settings those involved understand the value of contributors working on simpler features that may not directly benefit their customers - under the condition that it frees the host team to work on more complex changes that contributors have a business need for.

 ## Does InnerSource replace Agile?